thiagotrs/vessel-tracker/README.md

 Vessel Tracker is an application for track 🚢 vessels and ⚓ ports around the world.

+<a href="https://github.com/thiagotrs/vessel-tracker/tree/feat/ngrx">Check the version of Application without NgRx</a>

 ## Technologies

 - Angular
+- NgRx

 ## Run Project